amitesh786/PDF-Merger/README.md

 - Open index.html in a browser and start using the tool!

 ## Browser-Compatibility
-- ✅ Chrome
+- Chrome
-- ✅ Firefox
+- Firefox
-- ✅ Edge
+- Edge
-- ❌ Safari (limited support due to PDF-Lib limitations)
+- Safari (limited support due to PDF-Lib limitations (Not supported))

 ## Author
 - Developed by Amitesh Singh | © 2025
-- Feel free to contribute or suggest improvements! 🚀
+- Feel free to contribute or suggest improvements!